Don't Wait! Here Are Holiday Shipping Deadlines In Time For Christmas

 To ship via FedEx Express Saver, drop off your packages by Tuesday, December 21.

-The deadline for FedEx’s 2Day & 2Day AM service is Wednesday, December 22, and Thursday, December 23 is the last date for taking advantage of FO, PO, SO, Extra Hours.MORE NEWS: South Florida Mothers Cope With Loss After Losing Sons To Fentanyl-Related Deaths
+The deadline for FedEx’s 2Day & 2Day AM service is Wednesday, December 22, and Thursday, December 23 is the last date for taking advantage of FO, PO, SO, Extra Hours.MORE NEWS: Geminid Meteor Shower To Peak Monday Night To Early Tuesday

 If you choose to wait until Friday, December 24 to use FedEx Same Day, be warned that deliveries may move slower than promised the closer we get to Saturday, December 25.